Quotations | Newspaper Articles | Special Features | Links | Search

 July 26, 1908 - AUTOBIOGRAPHY did not appear this week

 Aug.
-2, 1908 -
+2, 1908 - online from the Library of Congress

 p.
-7 - Photo titled "In 1873" - known photo
+7 - photo titled "In 1873" - known photo

 Illustration by Emlen McConnell titled "I Was Drowned Nine Times Before I Learned to Swim." features black slave woman pulling young Sam from the water.
 Online at: